edwindus/attentionspan/content/posts/grails/trough-of-disillusionment.md

 summary: ""
 ---

-In the first weeks after GR8Conf I enthusiastically started with the blog and development of the plugin.
+In the first weeks after [GR8Conf](http://gr8conf.eu/) I enthusiastically started with the blog and development of the plugin.
 Sadly we had to deal with an event in real life that thoroughly consumed all our energy and enthusiasm.

-While the last mumbling on this blog is already a couple of months away, today seems like a good day to drop some thoughts on the internets.
-On a positive note I could argue I'm perfectly compliant with the Gartner Hype Cycle, so nothing is lost while I commence the Slope of Enlightenment.
+While the last mumbling on this blog is already a couple of months away, today seems like a good day to drop some thoughts on the [internets](http://en.wikipedia.org/wiki/Internets).
+On a positive note I could argue I'm perfectly compliant with the [Gartner Hype Cycle](http://en.wikipedia.org/wiki/Hype_cycle), so nothing is lost while I commence the Slope of Enlightenment.
 REST assured

-With slightly over 200 interface methods, the Flickr API is quite an impressive beast to tame.
-What I aim to achieve (given I'll arrive somewhere mimicking the Plateau of Productivity), is a full implementation of the API as a Grails service, using native (and probably extensive) Groovy classes for the relevant entities, like Photos, People, Places, etcetera.
-The REST format seems to be the most sensible way to approach the API, so essentially I'll be implementing a Facade for the REST.request and corresponding XML response. private def apiCall
+With slightly over 200 interface methods, the [Flickr API](http://www.flickr.com/services/api/) is quite an impressive beast to tame.
+What I aim to achieve (given I'll arrive somewhere mimicking the [Plateau of Productivity](http://en.wikipedia.org/wiki/Hype_cycle)), is a full implementation of the API as a Grails service, using native (and probably extensive) Groovy classes for the relevant entities, like Photos, People, Places, etcetera.
+The [REST format](http://www.flickr.com/services/api/request.rest.html) seems to be the most sensible way to approach the API, so essentially I'll be implementing a [Facade](http://en.wikipedia.org/wiki/Design_Patterns_(book)) for the REST.request and corresponding [XML response](http://www.flickr.com/services/api/response.rest.html).

+## private def apiCall
-After some tire kicking I started with an abstraction of what all API calls should do:
+After some [tire kicking](http://www.urbandictionary.com/define.php?term=tire+kicker) I started with an abstraction of what all API calls should do:
-Validate the parameters before doing the call to Flickr Well eh, do the actual call
+1. Validate the parameters before doing the call to Flickr
+2. Well eh, do the actual call
-Process the response or handle any errors
+3. Process the response or handle any errors

-In Pseudo Groovy Code it looks something like this: void apiCall(method, params) {
+In Pseudo Groovy Code it looks something like this:

+{{< highlight groovy >}}
+void apiCall(method, params) {
    if (validator(params)) {
       try {